 Q. I take Trelegy daily for COPD.
 This drug has made me hoarse, but I am reluctant to take more medicine to treat a side effect.
 Is there a natural remedy?

 The manufacturer suggests that you rinse your mouth after using the inhaler.
-That may reduce the likelihood of hoarseness somewhat.
+That may reduce the likelihood of hoarseness somewhat, but it may not solve the problem completely.

 Other Trelegy Side Effects Especially With Long-Term Use: